-- 1. assess the situation, establishing the nature and extent of the emergency but ensuring that the Trip or Event Leader does not put his/herself at further risk - 2. make sure all other members of the party are: - accounted for and safe - briefed to ensure that they understand what to do to remain safe - 3. follow the emergency procedures appropriate to the activity

-4. if there are injuries, take action to establish their extent and administer appropriate First Aid
+- 1. Assess the situation, establishing the nature and extent of the emergency but ensuring that the Trip or Event Leader does not put their self at further risk - 2.
+Make sure all other members of the party are: - accounted for and safe - briefed to ensure that they understand what to do to remain safe - 3.
+Follow the emergency procedures appropriate to the activity - 4.
+If there are injuries, take action to establish their extent and administer appropriate First Aid

 It is vital to keep an accurate, real-time record of all actions as they occur.
-Under no circumstances should Trip or Event Leaders make the telephone numbers that activate the Critical Incident Management Plan communication available to parents.
+Under no circumstances should Trip or Event Leaders make the telephone numbers that activate the Critical Incident Management Plan communication available to Parent/Carers.
 Direct contact with a parent/carer of a group member from the scene of the incident should be avoided.
-This task should be carried out from the establishment home base by senior staff.
+This task should be carried out from the establishment home base by senior staff, as directed by the Base Manager.